-The Company's 'Energy Link' strategy is to safely develop mid-scale LNG export terminals to link proven gas reserves with existing LNG buyers.
-We aim to remain at the forefront of approach to LNG development and processing technology to ensure the Company's LNG terminal development projects are world competitive in terms of capital and operating costs, operating efficiencies, and ecological impact.
+We aim to remain at the forefront of LNG development and processing technology to ensure our LNG terminal development projects are world competitive in terms of capital and operating costs, operating efficiencies, and ecological impact.
 We seek to ensure our neighboring communities benefit from our operations on an enduring basis while we minimize and mitigate any potential impact of our presence.